Global Settings: Default Weight

 Magento

-- Magento allows a blank weight, which is translated to null in API requests.
+- Magento allows a blank weight, translated to null in API requests.

 - When Magento sends a request with a null weight, the Default Weight global setting in ShipperHQ is triggered.

-- Leave the weight blank (which will apply the default weight), or
+- Leaving the weight blank (which applies the default weight)

-- The value cannot be 0, nor be a negative number.
+- The weight value cannot be 0 or negative ⚠️

 All Other Platforms